llinares/blog/contents/articles/how-i-built-my-arcade-machine-from-scratch/index.md

 ---
 title: How I built my arcade machine from scratch
-description: I gave a new life to some components and bought the less materials as possible to make a retro cabinet that fits in a small space.
+description: I gave new life to some old hardware to make a retro cabinet that fits in a small apartment.
 date: 2017-10-03
 template: article.pug
 topics: diy